avinetworks/avi-helm-charts/docs/AKO/README.md

 ### Node Port

-Service of type node port can be used to send traffic to the pods using nodeports.
+Service of type `NodePort` can be used to send traffic to the pods using nodeports.
 This can be used where the option of static IP in VRF Context is not feasible.

+This feature supports Ingress/Route attached to Service of type `NodePort`.
+Service of type LoadBalancer is also supported, since kubernetes populates `NodePort` by default.
+AKO will function either in `NodePort` mode or in `ClusterIP` mode.

 A new parameter serviceType has been introduced as config option in AKO's values.yaml.
 To use this feature, set the value of the parameter to **NodePort**.